mmntm/weblate-mcp/docs/MCP_SETUP.md

 > "Find all translations containing 'login' in the 'web-frontend' project"

 > "Update the French translation for key 'welcome.message' to 'Bienvenue sur notre plateforme'"

+### ⚡ Efficient Bulk Updates

+> "Update multiple French translations for the 'frontend' component using `bulkWriteTranslations` with this data: [{'key': 'login.button', 'value': 'Se connecter'}, {'key': 'logout.button', 'value': 'Se déconnecter'}]"

+> "Import these 10 translations from my CSV file using `bulkWriteTranslations`"

+> "Mark these 5 translations as approved in batch using `bulkWriteTranslations`"

 ### 🚀 Why searchUnitsWithFilters is Better